Wimmics/HOWTO_Virtuoso-Docker/Advanced/SSL.md

 ## Run or Update your docker image

-If you have your docker image is already running, you should delete it and run it again.
+If your docker image is already running, you should delete it and run it again.
  ```
  sudo docker run --name myvirtuoso -p 8890:8890 -it \
   -p 1111:1111 \